Product Security

 Single Sign-on (SSO)

-The Tetra Data Platform web interface can leverage Identity Providers that comply with the industry-standard SAML 2.0 protocol.
+The TDP web interface can leverage identity providers (IdPs) that comply with the industry-standard SAML 2.0 protocol.
 AWS Cognito is leveraged to integrate with the Identity Provider.

 Tetra Data Platform does not store SSO credentials in the platform.
 TDP redirects authentication to Cognito which in turn redirects to your identity provider.
-TDP only stores email & id.
+TDP only stores email and ID.

-Customer responsibility: TetraScience strongly suggests our customers having Multi-Factor Authentication as part of their Single Sign On strategy.
+Customer responsibility: TetraScience strongly suggests our customers having Multi-Factor Authentication (MFA) as part of their SSO strategy.

 Least Privilege Access